dotnet/csharplang/proposals/dictionary-expressions.md

 What should we do here when targeting `IEnumerable<...>` *and* using `k:v` elements?
 Produce an ordered sequence, with possibly duplicated values?
 Or produce an unordered dictionary, with unique keys?

+Working group recommendation: `IEnumerable<KVP>` is not a dictionary type (as it lacks an indexer).
+As such, it has sequential value semantics (and can include duplicates).
+This would happen today anyways if someone did `[.. ldm]` and we do not think the presence of a `k:v` element changes how the semantics should work.

 ## Random open questions

 ### Question 1